 When I left Chicago for a 10-month stay in rural Oregon back in 2010, my second-to-last meal here in the Windy City was a Chicago hot dog, something that is simply not available more than 20 miles or so outside the city borders.
-Oddly, though, when I returned to Chi-town in 2011, I didn't immediately seek out red hots.
+Oddly, though, when I returned in 2011, I didn't immediately seek out red hots.
 Instead, I focused on the glories of upscale wine bars, dives that offer great live music with no cover, and even fresh, creative vegan food.

 I love hot dogs dearly, but would rather spend my calories on more nutritious fare.
 Still, Susie's caught my eye when I moved into the neighborhood and I made my first visit a few months ago.
 I've been back a couple of times, drawn in by convenience, low prices and the alcohol-absorbing properties of fresh cut fries.
 Like most such establishments, Susie's isn't perfect, but it does have the essence of a traditional, independent Chicago hot dog stand.

 Situated on the Old Irving Park / Mayfair border, Susie's Drive-In is a neon encrusted establishment just west of the Elston/Keystone/Montrose intersection.
 The neighborhood is safe enough by day, though there have been occasional reports of gang violence on the intersection at night.

 I've read some complaints about Susie's service, but I've never had a major problem.
 Keep in mind that this joint is open 24/7, which means that staff members have to deal with a lot of drunks.
 I suppose that a certain ennui has set in among long-time staff, but I've never been treated with anything but courtesy.
 Smile and employees will usually smile back.